MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### Does the switching preference sync across other Microsoft Edge channels?

 No, currently it does not.
-You will have to make switching preferences on each channel separately.
+You have to make switching preferences on each channel separately.

 ### What sites does it switch on?